Family Law & Divorce Law Firm

 One last thing to bear in mind is that the court will take a history of drug or alcohol abuse very seriously when making a determination.
 Parents that have drug or alcohol issues will need to prove to the court that they are capable of taking on the responsibility of even being with their child, let alone raising them.
 This also applies to criminal convictions and child abuse.

 A child custody lawyer can help you through the process of making difficult decisions that will affect your children and advocate on your behalf if the need arises.

 Establishing Visitation Rights

 Generally, courts are of the opinion that children should have a relationship with both parents.
 However, there are several scenarios where the court may find that not to be in the children’s best interest, including, but not limited to, if one of the parents has a history of abuse, has a drug or alcohol problem, or can otherwise be shown to be engaged in criminal activity.
-Even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.
+But, even here (with some exceptions) the courts may provide a parent with a means to earn visitation rights.

 With the help of your divorce lawyer, most cases can be resolved amicably, but when they can’t, you’ll need a divorce lawyer who will advocate for your right to spend time with your children.

 If you are concerned that your spouse may try to block your visitation, Liebenhaut Law child custody lawyers can help you defend your right to see your child or rehabilitate your image in the eyes of the court.

 Denying Visitation to an Unfit Parent

 Sometimes, the other parent of your children isn’t the person you thought they were.
 When a parent is verbally, emotionally, physically, or sexually abusive to either you or the children, it may be appropriate to deny them access to the children entirely.